Professional Exchange Preparation

 Professional Meetings

 This exchange is a bilateral, people-to-people exchange.
-We are not going there to teach, train, or to focus on our personal areas of expertise, but to share ideas, learn from each other, discuss best practices and solutions as well as the challenges we share, and explore opportunities to continue our newfound professional friendships.
+We are not going there to teach, train, or to focus on our personal areas of expertise, but to share ideas, learn from each other, discuss best practices, solutions, as well as the challenges we share.
+Also to explore opportunities to continue our newfound professional friendships.
+It is important that communication is respectful, mindful, and clear to make the most of the opportunity.

 Working with an Interpreter